 Exercise in the classroom has many positive benefits

 ADHD is the most commonly diagnosed disorder among U.S. children, with over 6.5 million reported cases as of 2011 according to the Centers for Disease Control and Prevention.
-This affects one in five boys and one in 11 girls, with many children still undiagnosed.
 Children with ADHD have problems with inhibitory control, and often have trouble paying attention.
 The usual solution to treating this disorder has been a prescription medication to treat the symptoms.
-However a new solution other than medication has been proved to be affective in treating the symptoms of ADHD.

-These studies show that exercise can improve cognitive function, and even helps diminish anxiety and depression.
+Not only does exercise improve cognitive function, it even helps diminish anxiety and depression.
 Aerobic exercise in particular may help students with ADHD focus more and improve test scores in school.
 While exercising, children get a rush of hormones and brain chemicals -- Serotonin, Dopamine, and Norepinephrine -- that can trigger this improvement in mood and concentration.

-If you or someone you know is having difficulty with ADD or ADHD, then you’ll want to try our free assessment.
-Learn how to get to the root of the problem.
-Find out which micro-skills need strengthening and increase learning ability.
-Take our assessment by clicking here.
+Exploring options and alternatives for treatment is always helpful.
+If you or someone you know is having difficulty with ADD or ADHD, then you’ll want to try Learning Success System's assessment.
+Find out which micro-skills need strengthening and increase learning ability by clicking here.

 Do You Need help with a Learning Difficulty?